 If you are searching for a top-tier product to charge all your devices and cut down on the clutter while doing so, then we highly recommend the Soopii Quick Charge 3.0.
 This charging station can charge up to six devices at once and creates a very organized all-in-one charging station.
-The Soopii has plastic dividers and includes short cables for a variety of different devices — even for an Apple Watch.
-It has great charging performance, with some of the higher current outputs per port that we have seen and a single Qualcomm Quick Charge 3.0 USB port, for charging certain devices — like a Samsung Galaxy smartphone — at the fastest possible rate.
+The Soopii has plastic dividers and includes short cables for various devices — even for an Apple Watch.
+It has excellent charging performance, with some of the higher current outputs per port that we have seen and a single Qualcomm Quick Charge 3.0 USB port, for charging specific devices — like a Samsung Galaxy smartphone — at the fastest possible rate.
 It also looks quite stylish with its futuristic look, in our opinion.

-Our main issue with this charging station is the plastic dividers can be fragile; take care, as we would expect some breakage if the charging station got knocked off a table.
-Regardless, this is one of our favorite charging stations of all time, and we highly recommend it to anyone looking for a clutter-free and convenient way to charge a myriad of different electronic devices.
+Our main issue with the Soopii is the plastic dividers can be fragile.
+Take care, as we would expect some breakage if the charging station got knocked off a table.
+Regardless, this is one of our favorite charging stations of all time, and we highly recommend it to anyone looking for a clutter-free and convenient way to charge various electronic devices at once.